newton1021/project1/README.md

 ![Month of Release Plot](https://github.com/newton1021/project1/blob/main/Jen/WinnersByMonthPlot.png)

-**Question 4: Does the date that the movie is released have any correlation on the chances it will win an award?**

-The answer is a resounding yes.
-In doing a data compare, 41.3% of the winning films were released in the fourth quarter, with the majority being released in December.
-Summer releases were the least likely to win any awards.

 **Question 5:How does the Best Picture’s revenue compare over time, how does it compare with non-winning movies?**

 -The winner of the Oscar for **Best Picture** does not always mean that it will do well commercially.
 In fact most of the time it does not do well as the block buster hit of the year.